-Walter A. Ward was a founding Member of the firm in 1984 after 18 months as a contract trial lawyer for the state of Kentucky and 10 years with a prominent Louisville insurance defense firm.
-He has been devoted to litigation of workers’ compensation claims, representing insurers, self-insured companies, third-party administrators and professional employer organizations.
-He covers every type of claim including traumatic injury, cumulative trauma, all occupational diseases, toxic exposure, mental health conditions, coverage disputes, subrogation, medical expense issues and bad faith at all stages from trial through Supreme Court appeal.
+Walter was a founding Member of WHT in 1984 after 18 months as a contract trial lawyer for the state of Kentucky and 10 years with a prominent Louisville insurance defense firm.
+His career has been devoted to litigation of workers’ compensation claims, representing insurers, self-insured companies, third-party administrators and professional employer organizations.
+This experience in Kentucky has been statewide, in every type of claim including traumatic injury, cumulative trauma, all occupational diseases, toxic exposure, mental health conditions, coverage disputes, subrogation, medical expense issue, and bad faith at all stages from trial through Supreme Court appeal.

 The Best Lawyers in America, 1997 – 2023